taisei-project/taisei/doc/BUILD.rst

 * Default: ``true``
 * Options: ``true``, ``false``

-This option prevents stripping of the `taisei` binary, leading to faster build times and keeping debugging symbols in place.
-There is a theoretical performance hit with this option enabled, but it can help with building during development.
+This option prevents stripping of the `taisei` binary, providing a marginally faster build time.

-Keep this ``true`` during releases.
+Keep this ``true`` during releases, but ``false`` during development, as it will strip out useful debugging symbols.

 .. code:: sh